muzmu/jonah/README.md

 Attestable Container Build will provide a monitoring service to record network connections and file accesses during a container build process.
 The high level implementation will:

-- **Track the whole construction of the container and ensure transparency and observable to the final user of the image**
+- **Track the whole construction of the container and ensure transparency and observability to the final user of the image**
-- **Provide reviewable documentation of the build process  and make sure all these processes can be traced**
+- **Provide reviewable documentation of the build process to make sure all these processes can be traced**
 - **Allow for anyone using the jonah log to check for security compliance of a built Docker images**

 Benefits: Observability, Traceability, Compliance